MP Estate Planning UK

 How to Maximise Your Nil Rate Band

-Maximizing your nil rate band requires careful planning.
+Maximising your nil rate band requires careful planning.
 Here are some strategies to consider:

-• Review your will: Ensure your will is structured to maximize the use of the nil rate band, especially if you have a surviving spouse or civil partner.
+• Review your will: Ensure your will is structured to maximise the use of the nil rate band and residence nil rate band, especially if you have a surviving spouse or civil partner.
+An interest in possession will trust can prevent sideways disinheritance while preserving the transferable NRB.

 Utilising Gifts and Exemptions